Upcoming events.

 The Examiner Club generally meets on the fourth Wednesday evening of each month from September through May, with occasional shifts to accommodate holidays or presenters’ requests.
 Members convene at the Union Club in Boston, with special meetings and “field trips” at the Arnold Arboretum and other locations.
 This page will list the presentations for the current and upcoming year, as dates and speakers are settled.
 Check in regularly for details.

-Upcoming Presentations for Fall 2024
+Upcoming Presentations for Spring 2025

 September 25 Lisa Lynch.
 “50 Years of Breakthroughs and Barriers: Women in Economics, Policy, and Leadership.”